Tomcuzz/OctaHomeAutomation/README.md

 4. Push to the branch (`git push origin my_markup`)
 5. Open a Pull Request
 6. Enjoy a refreshing Coke and wait

+## Licensing
+Please Read The `LICENSE.md` File Included In This Repository